Herman Miller's Celle task chair receives the People's Choice Award at the National Ergonomics Conference and Exposition (NECE).

 Best of NeoCon, Innovation Award for the Celle chair

 What's In It For You

 The Celle chair began in the imagination of designer Jerome Caruso.
-Caruso is and has been Sub-Zero's first and only designer for more than two decades and is responsible for the company's entire line of refrigeration units.
-But the Celle chair, he smiles, was the "Mt.
+Caruso was the first designer at refrigerator manufacturer Sub-Zero, and has been their principal designer for more than two decades and is responsible for the company’s entire line of refrigeration units.
+But the Celle chair, he smiles, was the “Mt.
 Everest of fun.
-At the beginning, I imagined a highly engineered, 'intelligent' surface that could be the ultimate in seating comfort.
-I envisioned hundreds of tiny 'cells'—each one consisting of a pad with spring-like loops that would both support and respond to different anatomical areas."
+At the beginning, I imagined a highly engineered, ‘intelligent’ surface that could be the ultimate in seating comfort.”

 From an ergonomics standpoint, Celle follows the lead of our Aeron and Mirra work chairs, with five ergonomics issues integral to the design of all three:

 Size and fit.
 Anthropometric data from CAESAR (Civilian American and European Surface Anthropometry Resource) and other sources was used to ensure that the chair fits many different body shapes and sizes.Pelvic stabilization.
 The Celle backrest has our integrated, passive PostureFit contour.Kinematics.
 Our proven Harmonic tilt mechanism was applied to Celle.

 Pressure distribution.
 Throughout Celle’s development process, we used our pressure-mapping capabilities to inform the design of the cellular size, flex regions, and contouring.Thermal comfort.
 Special temperature sensors, called thermocouples, were used to evaluate upholstery options and inform textile selection.